 COMMUNITY LIFESAVING PLAN

-The Community Safety Officer is responsible for the design, implementation and maintenance of a Community Lifesaving Plan (CSP).
+The Community Safety Officer is responsible for the design, implementation and maintenance of a Community Lifesaving Plan (CLP).
 The plan identifies the most popular leisure activities within the local community so that relevant safety advice can be given to those most at risk.
-The Community Safety Officer uses the plan to lead and coordinate a team of Community Safety Advisers.The CSP for the Weymouyh RNLI area can be read HERE
+The Community Safety Officer uses the plan to lead and coordinate a team of Community Safety Advisers.The CLP for the Weymouth RNLI area can be read HERE